Honors Marine Science

 - Follow school rules, regulations, and policies of MRHS and UCPS

-- Not following these rules will result in a warning, and if behavior continues, parents will be notified and consequences as set by the school will occur
+- Not following these rules will result in a warning, and if behavior continues, parents will be notified and consequences as set by the school or UCPS will occur

 - Long hair, ties, loose clothing must be tied back or secured while working in the lab.
 Any loose jewelry must be removed.